-Yes, and the body of evidence has grown significantly in recent years.
+Yes, and the body of evidence has grown substantially in recent years.
 Hypnosis has been studied in randomized controlled trials and large-scale meta-analyses across dozens of applications, with particularly strong findings in pain management, anxiety, depression, IBS, smoking cessation, and menopausal symptoms.

 A landmark 2024 review published in Frontiers in Psychology examined 20 years of meta-analyses and confirmed hypnosis as an evidence-based approach.
 The American Psychological Association, the American Medical Association, and the British Medical Association have all formally recognized hypnosis as a legitimate tool.
 The North American Menopause Society even rates hypnosis at Level I (their highest evidence designation) for menopausal hot flashes.